handsontable/handsontable/docs/next/guides/columns/column-width.md

 As mentioned above, the default width of the column is based on the widest value in any cell within the column.
 You may be wondered how it's possible for data sets containing hundreds of thousands of records.

-This feature is made possible thanks to the `AutoColumnSize` plugin, which is enabled by default.
-Internally it divides the data set into smaller sets and then render only some of them to measure their size.
+This feature is made possible thanks to the [AutoColumnSize](../api/auto-column-size) plugin, which is enabled by default.
+Internally it divides the data set into smaller sets and then renders only some of them to measure their size.
 Then, the size is applied to the entire column based on the width of the widest found value.

 To increase the performance you can turn off this feature by defining the fixed size for the specifed column or all columns.

 ## Size of the container

 Setting the dimmensions of the container that holds Handsontable is well described on the [Grid Size](../grid-size) page.